Welcome to the official website of author Joan Long. Joan writes the kinds of stories she most enjoys reading—mysteries, suspense, and thrillers.

 She’s written for universities, healthcare institutions, a magazine, a public television station, anthologies, and more.
 Her short story “The Extra Ingredient” was recently published in Malice Domestic 14: Murder Most Edible, by Wildside Press.

 On a personal note, Joan once swam in a water-filled sinkhole in Florida.
 She doesn’t recommend it.
-Once or twice, she’s even swum with alligators—accidentally.
+Once or twice, she even swam with alligators—accidentally.
 She doesn’t recommend that either.

 Author photo: Duke Morse